micky-meecky/ChatGPT_QA_record/history/english_sentence_maker_23-04-07-12-15-59.md

 [there's no agreed upon]  No consensus on a particular subject or matter, implying that opinions or beliefs may differ significantly among individuals or groups.
 #### [Return to Q Index](#section1)

-## <a name="question18"></a>Q18:   Please give me an example including,"dedicated to",", "up and coming", "such a high premium is placed on".
-Storys
+## <a name="question18"></a>Q18:   Please give me an example including,"dedicated to",", "up and coming", "such a high premium is placed on". story-style

 #### A18:
    In today's competitive academic landscape, [up and coming] educators are [dedicated to] finding innovative teaching methods that engage students and facilitate learning.
 However, [such a high premium is placed on] (emphasis on) standardized test scores that it often stifles creative approaches and fails to address the root causes of educational inequity.